 The Anglican Church in North America | http://www.anglicanchurch.net/

 The Mission Cincinnati is a church plant of The Anglican Church in North America and a member congregation of the regional Diocese of the Great Lakes.
-Fr.
-William is thus shepherded and pastored by our Bishop, Rt.
-Rev. Ronald Jackson.
-Within our diocese we are also a part of the Kentucky Network and William receives regular coaching from our Dean, Fr.
+The churches in our diocese are led and shepherded by Bishop Ron Jackson.
+Bishop Ron has a vision for our diocese to be full of churches filled with disciples who are making disciples, churches that are planting churches, and to be a diocese that gives birth to new diocese.
+Patty Jackson has a huge heart for developing healthy children's and youth ministries in our churches, and she assists Bishop Ron on pastoral visits and clergy family care.
+Bishop Ron is essentially our pastors' pastor, and The Mission Cincinnati derives great benefit and joy from being a part of a regional network of like-hearted churches.
+Within our diocese we are also a part of the Kentucky Network under the leadership of our Dean, Fr.
 Peter Matthews.
 Several other strategic advisors provide William with regular counsel and leadership including Chris Sorensen of The Mission Chattanooga where William served for 4 years as an Associate Pastor and Church Planter in Residence.